delonlee01/tp/docs/DeveloperGuide.md

 **MSS**

-1. User provides a candidate’s index and specifies one or more tags to add to the candidate’s profile.
+1. User selects a candidate and specifies one or more tags.
-2. RecruitTrackPro successfully adds the tags to the candidate’s record.
+2. RecruitTrackPro associates the tag(s) with the candidate’s profile.

    Use case ends.

 **Extensions**

 * 1a.
-User enters an invalid candidate index.
+Candidate does not exist.
     * 1a1.
-RecruitTrackPro displays an error message: “The selected candidate does not exist.
-Please check the index and try again.”
+RecruitTrackPro notifies the user that the candidate does not exist.

       Use case ends.

 * 1b.
-User does not enter any tags.
+User does not specify any tags.
     * 1b1.
-RecruitTrackPro displays an error message: “Tag name cannot be empty.
-Please enter a valid tag.”
+RecruitTrackPro prompts the user to enter at least one tag.

       Use case ends.

 * 1c.
-User enters a duplicate tag (already exists for the candidate).
+User enters a duplicate tag.
     * 1c1.
-RecruitTrackPro displays an error message: “Tag already exists for this candidate.”
+RecruitTrackPro informs the user that the tag already exists for the candidate.

       Use case ends.